Q: Why should I submit my article?

 Q: How will readers and researchers find my work?

 A: The journal will be available through The Young Researcher websites and databases like Google Scholar.
+We have over 30,000 unique readers every year, and a growing list of other researchers who have cited work in the journal.
+Your work might influence future researchers.

 Q: Will the article look professional?